wow-signal-dev/metadata-remote/README.md

 ## Key Features

 ### Complete Metadata Control
-- **Full field access** - View and edit ALL metadata fields, organized into Standard and Extended categories
+- **Full field access** - View and edit ALL text metadata fields, organized into Standard and Extended categories
 - **Field management** - Create new custom fields or delete existing ones, with full undo/redo support
 - **Bulk operations** - Apply any changes to individual files or entire folders with one click
 - **Long-form editor** - Automatically-appearing dedicated editor for lyrics and metadata content over 100 characters